Manuscript Details

 0.03 Not statistically significant, p= 0.63 740 children PAT vs. Resource referral RCT (MIHOPE), 2012-2015, United States, full sample

-Preschool Language Scales, Fifth Edition (PLS-5), auditory comprehension subtest 15 months old High
+Preschool Language Scales, Fifth Edition (PLS-5), auditory comprehension subtest, fixed effect random slope method 15 months old High

 0.10 Not statistically significant, p= 0.20 614 children PAT vs. Resource referral RCT (MIHOPE), 2012-2015, United States, full sample